 The puzzle had three parts and the users had to fill up the second part, which I had left it for them to complete.
 I received many responses, and here is another response which is absolutely valid and worthy of acknowledgment.
 Once again, before you read the solution, I suggest you give the puzzle a quick try.
 Perhaps you’d find another neat way to solve this puzzle.

 - Fill in the blanks – T-SQL code

 Just like this puzzle, there are many other learning nuggets in our SQL Server Questions and Answers course online.

-Now the reason I did not selected this as a valid answer is because if you notice original solution required to insert one row into the FirstTable.
-However, when you look at carefully, you can notice even this solution is valid solution.
-There were many other solution which require to change T-SQL which I initially provided, however as per the puzzle that was not allowed.
+Now the reason I did not select this as a valid answer is because if you notice original solution required to insert one row into the FirstTable.
+However, when you look at carefully, you can notice even this solution is a valid solution.
+There were many other solutions which require to change T-SQL which I initially provided, however, as per the puzzle that was not allowed.